Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 Mineral Scale Buildup in a Humidifier Can Cause Mold in Your Home

-Since all living organisms need these minerals to survive, scale buildup is a perfect place for mold and bacterial colonies to become established.
+Since all living organisms need these minerals to survive, the scale buildup is a perfect place for mold and bacterial colonies to establish.

 Fortunately, there is a quick fix to prevent scale in humidifiers (see below).